 A student whose cumulative GPA is less than 5.0, and who has not been granted program probation, may not continue in the program.
 A student who fails to raise their cumulative GPA to 5.0 at the completion of the program probation may not continue in the program.
 After repeating a required Health Science (HTHSCI) or Nursing (NURSING) course, a student who fails to meet the minimum passing grade requirement or Pass designation may not continue in the program.
+A student may normally repeat a level of work only once.
+Students are permitted to repeat 2 graded HTHSCI/NURSING course and only 1 professional practice NURSING course.
+A student who fails to meet the minimum passing grade requirement, may not continue in the program.
 A student who does not maintain continuous enrollment in the program without having been granted a Leave of Absence and/or who fails to complete the program requirements for graduation within the maximum allowable time may not continue in the program.

 See more definitions of terms in the Glossary of the Undergraduate Calendar

 A Multi-Term Course is a course taught over the Fall and Winter terms.
 Students enroll in both the ‘A’ and the ‘B’ parts of the same course.
 Part ‘A’ is taken in the Fall term.
 Part ‘B’ is taken in the Winter term.
 Academic Load and Billing units are assigned to both parts.
 Units for GPA calculation are assigned to part ‘B’ of the course only.

 Cumulative Grade Point Average

 The Cumulative GPA is the weighted average based on the Graded Units taken throughout the undergraduate career.
 The Repeating Courses regulation, effective September 1, 2018, will affect the calculation of subsequent Cumulative GPA.